brendanciccone/tempotuner/README.md

 # TempoTuner

-A tuner and metronome web application using the Web Audio API, built with Next.js and Capacitor for cross-platform distribution.
+A tuner and metronome web application using the Web Audio API, built with Next.js.

 ## 🚀 Features